The Best Time to Share a Post on Facebook 2023

-The universal thing about finding the best time to post on Facebook is that there is not a universal time.
+The universal thing about finding the best time to post on Facebook is that there is no universal time.
 The term the best depends on your business field, target audience’s Facebook usage habits, time zones, and many other factors.

 So, before diving into the best times to share on Facebook, keep in mind that there is no clear best time.
-These are the findings of researches conducted by internet companies.
+These are the findings of research conducted by internet companies.

-Let's take a look at a few couple of the ideas:
+Let's take a look at a few couples of our ideas:

 1 p.m.-3 p.m.
 Saturdays and weekdays (Buffer)

 Monday to Friday, 9 a.m. to 3 p.m.
 (Adweek)

 11 a.m. to 1 p.m.
 Wednesdays are the days when (Sprout Social)

 1 p.m.-3 p.m.
 Thursdays and Fridays are free days (HubSpot)

 8 p.m.
 Thursdays are a special day (TrackMaven)

 Later in the week and on weekends, 1 p.m.-4 p.m.
 (CoSchedule)